 Agile and the PMO are no longer diametrically opposed.
 With an ever-changing business landscape, organisations must adopt more nimble approaches, making Agile more suitable than people think.
 3

 Great projects rely on commitment from individual team members, teams and projects: Agile teams committing based on business needs and their capabilities, and delivering against those commitments.

 The growth of mobile devices, advances in technology and the rise of social media are impacting the way customers interact with organisations.
-This article examines how business process management can drive the way organisations respond to and interact with their customers using social media.
-Automated BPM can provide the tools for deeper and better customer engagement.
+Automated BPM can help organisations respond.